-- 2. Select Code Search Reports > Code Search Reports... from the Reports menu or from the context menu in the Repository Browser. - When the Code Search Reports window opens, expand the list box.
-It lets you choose from a few items: <New Report>, previously-created reports (if any), Performance optimization queries and Migrate Net Express to VC.
-Select<New Report>. - 4.
-Select categories and subcategories of queries from the tree structure.
+- 2. Select Code Search Reports > Code Search Reports... from the Reports menu or from the context menu in the Repository Browser. - 3.
+When the Reports window opens, click Create New Custom Report. - 4.
+From the dropdown menu at the top of the Code Search Reports window, you can select < New Report> or previously-created reports (if any). - 5.
+Select categories and subcategories of gueries from the tree structure in the Code Searches tab and/or the Repository Queries tab.
 Note that when you select a category, you automatically select all it subcategories.